jaalto/project--procmail-lib/lib-stebbens/01README.txt

 lib-stebbens/01README.txt

-        Alan Stebbens has used procmail for a very long time and these files in this directory were imported to the Sourceforge's procmail library project (pm-lib).
-Hopefully getting the best out of procmail is now easier when you have Alan's libraries also in the project.

         The original libraries were available (2002-01-02) from Alan's file server (there was no other download method known).
 The original request used was:

                Subject: send procmail lib
                     To: Alan K. Stebbens <alan.stebbens@openwave.com>